AntonMause/tcl4soc/README.md

 -myDff    : Simple D-FlipFlop (intended for use in myDffCnt) (Toplevel with smallest amount of resources, good to verify your own board)

+OscChpCnt : Blink LEDs using On chip oscillator.
+-myChpOsc : Use internal G4 25/50MHz RC-Osc
+(Next OnDie resource involved, go and check how it works)

 =======================================================================
 List of supported or todo kits, some SF2 Kits do IGLOO2 emulation.